Kentucky State Filing

 Select your State for 1099 Reporting Requirements

-TaxBandits supports the filing of Form 1099 with the IRS and the State of Kentucky.
+TaxBandits supports the filing of Form 1099 with both the Federal and State of Kentucky.

 Q. What types of 1099 forms need to be filed with the State of Kentucky?